-The following table summarizes the recommendation of the HBase community wrt deploying on various Java versions.
-A 2 symbol is meant to indicate a base level of testing and willingness to help diagnose and address issues you might run into.
-Similarly, an entry of 4 or 2 generally means that should you run into an issue the community is likely to ask you to change the Java environment before proceeding to help.
-In some cases, specific guidance on limitations (e.g. whether compiling / unit tests work, specific operational issues, etc) will also be noted.
+The following table summarizes the recommendations of the HBase community with respect to running on various Java versions.
+The \odot symbol indicates a base level of testing and willingness to help diagnose and address issues you might run into; these are the expected deployment combinations.
+An entry of \odot means that there may be challenges with this combination, and you should look for more information before deciding to pursue this as your deployment strategy.
+The \odot means this combination does not work; either an older Java version is considered deprecated by the HBase community, or this combination is known to not work.
+For combinations of newer JDK with older HBase releases, it's likely there are known compatibility issues that cannot be addressed under our compatibility guarantees, making the combination impossible.
+In some cases, specific guidance on limitations (e.g. whether compiling / unit tests work, specific operational issues, etc) are also noted.
+Assume any combination not listed here is considered \odot .

-Long Term Support JDKs are recommended
+Long-Term Support JDKs are Recommended